 We work with a number of different outreach programs, such as the Office of Community Relations and the University of Colorado Admissions team.
 SORCE will continue to work to organize various projects in the State of Colorado that will help encourage students K-12 to attend college.

-Promoting awareness about Issues that face underrepresented students and the representative whole In Higher Education.
+SORCE seeks to promote awareness about issues that face underrepresented students and the representative whole in Higher Education.

-SORCE is working in collaboration with Boulder Valley Schools, Center for Multicultural Affairs, and the Ethnic-specific advocacies on campus to host a variety of conferences at CU focused on the GLBTQ community and communities of color.
+SORCE is working in collaboration with Boulder Valley Schools, the CUE center, and the Ethnic-specific advocacies on campus to host a variety of conferences at CU focused on the GLBTQ community and communities of color.
 These conferences will focus on leadership development, infused with higher education information (and information specific to bringing these youth to CU), as well as issues impacting each of these underrepresented communities and ways in which to get involved.
 CU students are encouraged to help plan and present at these conferences held throughout the year.

 SORCE will offer extensive insight in workshops and training sessions for student groups on leadership and teamwork skills.
 The trainings will consist of how to start a group, how to keep a group successful with good communication and leadership building skills, and provide workshops on how the group can be effective on campus and in the media.